Frequently Asked Questions

 How do I get the right color?

 Our gold standard of color work comes from the Pantone Solid Coated swatch book.
-Our ink formulas are designed around this system, and because color can vary monitor to monitor, the best way to communicate color is with a physical pantone swatchbook.
-This color needs to be viewed in 5000k light for the most accurate color rendering.
-We use this system to proof your work, communicate the color, and mix our inks in real life.
+Our ink formulas are designed around this system, and because color can vary monitor to monitor, the best way to communicate color is with a physical pantone swatch book.

 What is this color change fee?

 Any time we change a color in your design, in the middle of a print run, we’ve got to stop everything, break down the screen, scrub the ink off, mix new ink, and put a clean squeegee and flood bar in.
-As it disrupts our production timing, we charge a small fee to cover this extra task.

 What is a process print?

 A process print refers to the print method in which we break down and average the millions of colors in a photographic (raster) image and reproduce it with less than 10 colors.
 The image itself is broken down in to hundreds of thousands of tiny dots (we can print up to 85dpi!) that create a visual blending of color to get a pretty good reproduction of your graphic.
-That being said, trying to create an image that had a digital color gamut of 256 million colors (yes, there are really that many in there!) will average out some of the detail and won’t look exactly like your image, but acceptably close to it.
-We just don’t have the ability using screen-printing to recreate a 100% perfect replica of your graphic.

 How much are the setup fees?